 9.2 Standardization-The area under each peak of the chromatogram is considered a quantitative measure of the corresponding compound.
 The relative area is proportional to concentration if the detector responds equally to all the sample components.
 When flame ionization detectors are used the response to different components is generally significantly different.
-Differences in detector response may be corrected by use of relative response to pure (99 % weight minimum) compounds or known blends.
+Differences in detector response may be corrected by use of relative response factors obtained by injecting and measuring the response to pure (99 % weight minimum) compounds or known blends.
 When thermal conductivity detectors are used for the analysis of high purity acrylate esters, the difference between area percent and weight percent is within the precision of the method.

-NOTE 3-Data on thermal conductivity and flame ionization detector responses may be found in the literature (see footnote 6).
+Note 3-Data on thermal conductivity and flame ionization detector responses may be found in the literature (see footnote 6).